China eases Covid measures, cutting quarantine and scrapping flight bans

 According to the notice, the quarantine period for inbound travellers will be cut from 10 days to eight, consisting of five days in a state isolation centre and three days at home.

+Inbound arrivals will still be required to undergo six nucleic acid tests and will not be allowed to freely set foot outside during those eight days, the notice says.

-It said that travellers would only be required to show one negative Covid test within 48 hours of boarding flights to China, a reduction from two tests.
+It adds that travellers will only be required to show one negative Covid test within 48 hours of boarding flights to China, a reduction from the current two tests.

 - Relaxing strict policies -